PLANTAR FASCIITIS

 WHAT IS IT?

 Plantar fasciitis is pain in the bottom of the foot, usually worst first thing in the morning or after long periods of sitting.
-It's often described as inflammation of the foot, but the full picture is more complicated than that.
+It's often described as inflammation of the plantar fascia, the thick band of tissue running along the arch of your foot, but the full picture is more complicated than that.
 Weakness in the intrinsic foot muscles is often a major contributing factor.
 When those muscles can't do their job, the fascia takes on more load than it should.
-It's also disproportionately common in perimenopausal and postmenopausal women hough research is still catching up on exactly why.
+It's also disproportionately common in perimenopausal and postmenopausal women, though research is still catching up on exactly why.

 common symptoms and signs